vincekashaka/PPMTool/PPMToolFullStack/README.md

-For connecting the API against the database you can use `docker-compose`
+For connecting the API against the database you can use local database or `docker-compose`
 ```bash
 # database
 $ docker-compose up